 The term ‘acne’ commonly used as in the entire discussion above refers to ‘acne vulgaris’.
 Another condition called acne rosacea (or just rosacea) is seen more often in middle age women (especially with light fair skin).
 It manifests as redness of the cheeks and nose due to swelling and prominence of the small blood vessels in the area.
 It can also be associated with pimples just like in acne vulgaris.
 Some of the triggers include hot/spicy foods, alcohol, smoking, extreme temperatures, wind, emotional stress, intense physical activity and some drugs/cosmetics.
-Rosacea is treated by avoiding known triggers, and with medicines to reduce redness (like Brimonidine, Oxymetazoline), Anti-parasitic agents (like Metronidazole, Ivermectin) and anti-acne drugs like isotretinoin and doxycycline, and antihistamines or aspirin for itching and flushing symptoms.
+Rosacea is treated by avoiding known triggers, and with medicines to reduce redness (like brimonidine, oxymetazoline), anti-parasitic agents (like metronidazole, ivermectin), anti-acne drugs like isotretinoin and doxycycline, and antihistamines or aspirin for itching and flushing symptoms.
 Sometimes laser therapy may be tried.

 Folliculitis, Furuncles (Boils) and Carbuncles